PachakamaqFr/patternchart/README.md

 From your PatternChart project, start a new training with the following project commands :

+`pip3 install -r requirements.txt` \
+`python3 ./src/train-binary.py` \

+Choose a pack M, L or XL to enjoy the power of a training accelerated by GPU.

 ## Sixth Step - Load Models and Predict